HubbeKing/selfhost-services/README.md

     - Required packages are installed - `containerd.io`, `kubeadm`, `kubelet`, and `kubectl`
     - `kube-router` is set up as CNI provider, with all features enabled
         - see https://github.com/cloudnativelabs/kube-router/blob/master/docs/kubeadm.md
+        - note: kube-proxy is still used as service proxy, for kubeadm upgrade compatibility
     - Kernel source address verification is enabled by the `init-scripts/install-prereqs.sh` script
     - Note that the master node is not un-tainted, and thus no user pods are scheduled on master by default
 6. (optional) Add additional control-plane nodes with `init-scripts/kubeadm-join-controlplane.sh <node_user>@<node_address>`